valory-xyz/autonolas-registries/audits/internal4/README.md

         }
 if size == 0 then for(i = 0; i < 0; i++) -> no loop
 ```
+[x] fixed
 ```
         // Transfer the service for staking
         IService(serviceRegistry).safeTransferFrom(msg.sender, address(this), serviceId);
         Last operation?
 ```
+[x] verified, this reentrancy cannot take place as the ERC721 implementation calls ERC721TokenReceiver(to), where to is
+a staking contract

 ### General considerations
 Measuring the number of live transactions through a smart contract has fundamental limitations: <br>